Marvelle Harris

-Marvelle Martray Harris (born December 16, 1993) is an American professional basketball player for Bakken Bears of the Basketligaen.
-He played college basketball for Fresno State, where he was named the Mountain West Player of the Year as a senior in 2016.
+Marvelle Martray Harris (born December 16, 1993) is an American basketball player who belongs to the Guaros de Lara squad of the SPB.
+At 1.93 meters tall, he plays in the shooting guard position.

 College career

 Harris, a 6'4" shooting guard from Eisenhower High School in Rialto, California, came to Fresno State in 2012 and went on to have one of the best careers in school history.
 He finished his career as the Bulldogs' career scoring leader and was named the Mountain West Player of the Year as a senior.
 He also led the Bulldogs to the 2016 NCAA tournament after leading the team to a Mountain West championship in the 2016 conference tournament.
 Harris was named tournament MVP after averaging 17.7 points per game.

 Professional career

 After going undrafted in the 2016 NBA draft, Harris joined the New York Knicks for the 2016 NBA Summer League.
 On August 17, 2016, he signed with the Illawarra Hawks for the 2016–17 NBL season.
 He made his debut for the Hawks in their season opener on October 7, 2016, scoring 21 points as a starter in a 122–88 win over the Adelaide 36ers.
 Six days later, he had a 23-point effort in an 88–84 loss to the Sydney Kings.
 On October 28, 2016, he scored a game-high 27 points in an 81–76 win over the Perth Wildcats.
 Harris started the season strong, but an ankle injury in November saw his form drop off in December.
 He helped the Hawks finish the regular season in fourth place with a 15–13 record, and helped them win through to the best-of-five grand final series.
 However, he missed Game 1 of the series after returning home to Los Angeles to be with his critically ill father.
 The Hawks went on to lose the series in a 3–0 sweep.
 Harris appeared in 32 games for the Hawks in 2016–17, averaging 10.8 points, 2.7 rebounds, 1.8 assists and 1.1 steals per game.

 On October 9, 2021, he has signed with Bakken Bears of the Basketligaen.